-From the moment you see those two pink lines pop up, you will have a bunch of people giving you a ton of advice whether you want it or not.
+From the moment you see those two pink lines pop up, you will have many people giving you a ton of advice whether you want it or not.
 Most of the time, all this unsolicited information is well-meaning, but it can still be annoying and overwhelming.
 For me, most of what I wanted to learn as a new mom I could find by reading books, researching, or talking to friends who already had kids and talking to my doctor or midwife.
-But, looking back now, there were just a handful of things that never really got discussed, and I kind of wish someone had shared them with me.
+But, looking back now, there were just a handful of things that never really got discussed, and I wish someone had shared them with me when I became a stay-at-home mom.

-Of course, all of my experience in being a mom is as a stay-at-home mom, so for you working moms out there, your experiences may be different, and I’d LOVE to hear what things you wish someone had shared with you.
+Of course, all of my experience as a mom is as a stay-at-home mom, so for you working moms out there, your experiences may be different, and I’d LOVE to hear what things you wish someone had shared with you.
 But, for me, these five things are what came as a surprise to me as a SAHM:

 1. You will feel bored and lonely.

-Turns out, being home alone with an itty-bitty baby all day is not nearly as awesome as I thought it would be.
+However, being home alone with an itty-bitty baby all day is not nearly as awesome as I thought it would be.
 There are only so many episodes of Ellen you can watch while nursing (every two hours) before you want to chunk the remote through the T.V.
 I also quickly realized that I didn’t have the time I thought I would have (more on this one later) to do all the things I thought I would do.
-I was too busy just going from one mundane task to the next, day in and day out, just so that the baby and I stayed alive that day.
+I was too busy going from one mundane task to the next, day in and day out, so the baby and I stayed alive that day.
 The days became long and monotonous and, dare I admit it, BORING.